Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 ## Applying the Kabsch algorithm to protein structure comparison

 The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
 We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
-To do so, scientists typically choose the alpha carbon, the amino acid's centrally located carbon atom that lies on the peptide's backbone; the position of this atom will already be present in the `.pdb` file for a given structure.
+We typically use the alpha carbon, the amino acid's centrally located carbon atom; the position of this atom will be present in the `.pdb` file for a given structure.

-**STOP:** Can you think of example where a small difference between protein structures can cause a large inflation in RMSD score?
+**STOP:** Can you think of an example in which a small difference between protein structures can cause a large inflation in RMSD score?
 {: .notice--primary}

-Unfortunately, no perfect metric for shape comparison exists.
-To see why the Kabsch algorithm can be flawed, consider the figure below showing two toy protein structures.
-The orange structure (*S*) is identical to the blue structure (*T*) except for the change in a single bond angle between the third and fourth amino acids.
+Unfortunately, the Kabsch algorithm can be flawed.
+Consider the figure below showing two toy protein structures.
+The orange structure (*S*) is identical to the blue structure (*T*) except for a change in a single bond angle between the third and fourth amino acids.
 And yet this tiny change in the protein's structure causes a significant increase in *d*(*s*<sub><em>i</em></sub>, *t*<sub><em>i</em></sub>) for every *i* greater than 3, which inflates the RMSD.

 [![image-center](../assets/images/600px/RMSD_weakness_mutation.png){: .align-center}](../assets/images/RMSD_weakness_mutation.png)
 (Top) Two hypothetical protein structures that differ in only a single bond angle between the third and fourth amino acids, shown in red.
 Each circle represents an alpha carbon.
-(Bottom left) Overlaying the first three amino acids shows how much the change in the bond angle throws off the computation of RMSD by increasing the distances between corresponding alpha carbons.
+(Bottom left) Superimposing the first three amino acids shows how much the change in the bond angle throws off the computation of RMSD by increasing the distances between corresponding alpha carbons.
 (Bottom right) The Kabsch algorithm would align the centers of gravity of the two structures in order to minimize RMSD between corresponding alpha carbons.
-This makes it difficult for the untrained observer to notice that the two proteins only really differ in a single bond angle.
+This alignment belies the similarity in the structures and makes it difficult for the untrained observer to notice that the two proteins only really differ in a single bond angle.
 {: style="font-size: medium;"}

-Another way in which the Kabsch algorithm can be fooled is in the case of a substructure that is appended to the side of a structure and that throws off the ordering of the amino acids.
-For example, consider the following toy example of a structure into which we incorporate a loop.
+Another way in which the Kabsch algorithm can be fooled is in the case of an appended substructure that throws off the ordering of the amino acids.
+The following figure shows a toy example of a structure into which we incorporate a loop, thus throwing off the natural order of comparing amino acids.
+(The same effect is caused if one or more amino acids are deleted from one of the two proteins.)

 [![image-center](../assets/images/600px/RMSD_weakness_loop.png){: .align-center}](../assets/images/RMSD_weakness_loop.png)
 A simplification of two protein structures, one of which includes a loop of three amino acids.
 After the loop, each amino acid in the orange structure will be compared against an amino acid that occurs farther long in the blue structure, thus increasing *d*(*s*<sub><em>i</em></sub>, *t*<sub><em>i</em></sub>)<sup>2</sup> for each such amino acid.
 {: style="font-size: medium;"}

-Finally, it may be the case that one or more amino acids is inserted into or deleted from one of the proteins.
-This mutation would have a similar effect on RMSD as the above figure.
-For this reason, biologists will often *align* two genes first, ignoring any positions that do not have a corresponding amino acid in one of the two proteins.
-(We will see an example of a protein alignment soon when comparing the coronavirus spike proteins.)
+To address these shortcomings, biologists will often align the sequences of two proteins first, discarding any positions that do not align well when it comes time to perform the RMSD calculation.
+We will soon see an example of a protein sequence alignment soon when comparing the coronavirus spike proteins.

 In short, if the RMSD of two proteins is *large*, then we should be wary of concluding that the proteins are very different, and we may need to combine RMSD with other methods of structure comparison.
-But if the RMSD is *small* (e.g., just a few angstroms), then we can have some confidence that the proteins are indeed similar.
+But if the RMSD is *small* (e.g., just a few angstroms), then we can have confidence that the proteins are indeed similar.

-We are now ready to consider the following tutorial, in which we apply the Kabsch algorithm to compare the structures that we predicted for human hemoglobin subunit alpha and the SARS-CoV-2 spike protein against their experimentally validated structures.
+We are now ready to apply the Kabsch algorithm to compare the structures that we predicted for human hemoglobin subunit alpha and the SARS-CoV-2 spike protein against their experimentally validated structures.

 [Visit tutorial](tutorial_rmsd){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}